Socio-analysis: History

-Wilfred Bion

-Wilfred Bion was born in India in 1897 and educated at Bishop's Stortford College in England.
-During the First World War he commanded a tank on the Western Front and was decorated for bravery: Distinguished Service Order, and the Legion of Honour.
-After studying history at Oxford University, and a stint teaching history at his old school, he began medical training at University College Hospital in 1924 and qualified in 1930.
-He worked at the Tavistock Clinic in London before the Second World War, and started a personal psychoanalysis with John Rickman.
-After the Second World War he contributed to the formation of the Tavistock Institute.
-He had a second psycho-analysis with Melanie Klein, and trained and qualified as a psychoanalyst.
-Bion was, and is, regarded by many people as a genius who made fundamental contributions to psychoanalysis, and to the understanding of groups.
-His stance of always pointing to the unknown, whether with a patient or with a group or in himself, was the realization of his genius.

 Northfield experiments

 Northfield Hospital was a military hospital, situated in Birmingham, in the English Midlands, with the task of treating soldiers who had developed psychiatric problems, in order to get them back into the war.
 Together with John Rickman, Wilfred Bion introduced group meetings as the principal method of change for these patients.
 This experiment, together with the Second Northfield Experiment associated with the innovations of S. H. Foulkes, Tom Main and Harold Bridger, contributed the following elements to the emerging discipline of socio-analysis: